Skip to Content

 Career Development

-The MRes develops practical, analytical and critical research skills, as well as project management capacities, relevant to a variety of professional and intellectual contexts.
+The MRes develops analytical and critical research skills, as well as project management capacities, relevant to a variety of professional and intellectual contexts.

 Student Experience